encode/django-rest-framework/docs/api-guide/responses.md

 Set automatically by the `APIView` or `@api_view` immediately before the response is returned from the view.

+## .renderer_context

+A dictionary of additional context information that will be passed to the renderer's `.render()` method.

+Set automatically by the `APIView` or `@api_view` immediately before the response is returned from the view.

 [cite]: https://docs.djangoproject.com/en/dev/ref/template-response/
 [statuscodes]: status-codes.md